DecisionsDev/decisions-bai-gettingstarted/README.md

 ## Audience

-This tutorial is for technical and business users who want to configure Operational Decision Manager, the decisioning capibility of IBM Digital Business Automation, to emit decision events for Business Automation Insights.
+This tutorial is for technical and business users who want to configure Operational Decision Manager, the decisioning capability of IBM Digital Business Automation, to emit decision events for Business Automation Insights.

 ## Time required